jfeltkamp/cookiesjsr/README.md

 app.
 To achieve that the config delivers the correct translation you will have to provide a translation parameter in the configQuery route (see paragraph below).

+However, IF a translation object is included in the config, the translationQuery will not be invoked.

 ### How the language is determined?
 `````html
 <html lang="de">